csiki/v2a/README.md

 Before starting the training, a configuration has to be defined that contains the hyperparameters of the autoencoder.
 All configurations should be specified in the `configurations.json` file.
 You could just use the `default` configuration already present in the json file, or create a new one according to the default.
-In `config.py` you may find a short description for each parameter; for further detail check the [thesis](TODO).
+In `config.py` you may find a short description for each parameter; for further details check the [thesis](TODO).
+The default config contains the same parameters as we used in the study to learn hand posture images.

 To start the training process, just run the `aev2a.py` script like so:
 ```bash